dqmis/dl2/blog/blogpost.md

 ### 2.4 Datasets

-We will incorporate logical reasoning datasets including ProofWriter (arXiv:2012.13048), PrOntoQA (arXiv:2210.01240), FOLIO (Han, 2022), AR-LSAT (arXiv:2209.00840), and LogicalDeduction from BigBench (arXiv:2206.04615), supplemented by multi-modal data from the SET (Webb, 2023) card game.
+We will incorporate logical reasoning datasets including ProofWriter (Tafjord et al., 2020), PrOntoQA (Saparov & He, 2022), FOLIO (Han, 2022), AR-LSAT (Han et al., 2022), and LogicalDeduction from BigBench (Srivastava et al., 2022), supplemented by multi-modal data from the SET (Webb, 2023) card game.
 Additionally, we aim to enhance our models' reasoning capabilities with a differentiable solver, such as Diff-SAT.

 ## 3. Reproduction of the Experiments